DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

         !Sub '${AWS::StackName}-SecurityGroupID'
 ```

 Watch as your YAML linter goes crazy with these syntax tags.
-In any case, we can see the stack name being used to create a "name" for the variable to used in another stack.
+In any case, we can see the stack name being used to create a "name" for the variable to be used in another stack.
 Interestingly, you can't see the name values in the AWS console.

 Let's assume this stack is the first stack you created and it's called CoreStack.
 Your second stack will look something like this